- December 29, 2020

 Low monthly website traffic is a SaaS, e-commerce, or services company worts nightmare.

 💡 Pro-Tip: Setup a proper marketing strategy as soon as possible.
 Make sure to include goals that relate to achieving high monthly traffic.
-Use tools as Google Analytics, SEMrush, or Ubersuggest to continually monitor your website’s SEO and backlink profile.
+Use tools as Google Analytics, SEMrush, Ubersuggest, Ahrefs or any Ahrefs alternatives to continually monitor your website’s SEO and backlink profile.

 3. Sales Revenue